MourIdri/azureiaascodev2/README.md

      az vm resize --resource-group --resource-group DemoRG --name ub-16-front-web-1 --size Standard_DS3_v2
      #The service is still up since were are in an availibility set

-   2.2 : Using blob storage for static content

-   2.3 : Deploy resource group with a VM from a Json.
+   2.2 : Deploy resource group with a VM from a Json.
 Open the Azure Cli and proceed :

     #Download the template and the paramters uisng this
      wget https://raw.githubusercontent.com/MourIdri/azureiaascodev1/master/azuredeploy.json